-Want one interface for all "Object 2"s.

-- Can such an interface exist? - What properties should such an interface exhibit? - Puts us back in the "Alice and Bob" setting.
+- Want one interface for all "Object 2"s. - Can such an interface exist? - What properties should such an interface exhibit? - Our thesis: Sufficient (for Object 1) to count on intelligence (of Object 2). - But how to detect this intelligence?Puts us back in the "Alice and Bob" setting.